Help Dogs

 Canine Foster Volunteers provide a safe, loving and temporary home for puppies, senior dogs and adult dogs with specific needs.
 You must have the ability to separate the foster animals from any pets in your home by keeping them in a separate room, if necessary.
 We will provide training and all the supplies you need.

-In 2022, our Animal Care Team looked after 1239 animals onsite and, thanks to our Foster Volunteers, 973 additional cats and dogs were cared for in loving foster homes (including 23 Emergency Boarding cases).
+In 2023, our Animal Care Team looked after more than 1500 animals onsite and, thanks to our Foster Volunteers, 1044 additional cats and dogs were cared for in loving foster homes.

 Description